Meetpatel006/AudioVerse/README.md

 ### 3.1.
 Product Overview

-The application is a clone of ElevenLabs, a popular text-to-speech and voice cloning service.
-The application allows users to:
+AudioVerse is a powerful text-to-speech and voice cloning platform that allows users to:

 - **Generate text-to-speech:** Convert text into lifelike speech using a variety of voices.
 - **Generate speech-to-speech:** Convert an audio recording of a voice into a different voice.